matthewleechen/matthewleechen/README.md

 I'm a PhD student in economics at Harvard.

-Interested in development, economic history & trade.
+Interested in development economics, economic history & trade.

 Email: matthewchen (at) g [dot] harvard [dot] edu